SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-04-wastewater-reredux.md

   generally better results.
   - Cases were pretty predictable, with lag times of 0 to 10 days.
 We predicted a week, so that's not bad.
-  - Death rates all had a longer lag time of 15 - 19 days, which makes sense.
+  - Death rates all had a consistently longer lag time of 15 - 19 days, which makes sense.
 We predicted 2 weeks (14 days), but then we're grumpy old pessimists here at Chez Weekend.
 It's always good to hear we're _too_ pessimistic, even if it's only hearing that people live about 1 - 5 days longer than we thought.
-  - Waves 1 and 2 were the most predictable (by $R^2$).
+  - Waves 1 and 2 were the most predictable (by $R^2$), in both case rates and death rates.
 This makes some sense, as they were well separated from other waves (unlike wave 2.5 and 3) and were not infectiousness outliers like wave 3.
   - Looking at the rightmost column of the table, the 95% confidence limits on the